-- The information given in the Directors' report for the financial year for which the financial statements are prepared is consistent with the financial statements; - The Directors' Report has been prepared in accordance with applicable legal requirements; and - I have nothing to report in relation to the statement on going concern
+- The information given in the Directors' Report for the financial year for which the financial statements are prepared is consistent with the financial statements; - The Directors' Report has been prepared in accordance with applicable legal requirements; and - I have nothing to report in relation to the statement on going concern.

-In the light of the knowledge and understanding of the company and its environment obtained in the course of the audit, I have not identified any material misstatements in the Directors' report and other information that I obtained prior to the date of the auditor's report.
+In the light of the knowledge and understanding of the Company and the Group and their environment obtained in the course of the audit, I have not identified any material misstatements in the Directors' Report and other information that I obtained prior to the date of the auditor's report.
 I have nothing to report in this regard.